WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 In effect, it transforms an individual act of documentation into a collective act of public learning.
 The same transactions that currently produce siloed, inaccessible documents could instead generate a distributed corpus of verified, anonymised material — a real-time record of how family law is lived and adjudicated.

 This model reframes *open justice* not as an abstract institutional reform but as an emergent by-product of ordinary procedural participation.

+*These recommendations are triangulated across user accounts (§6.4), advocacy/practitioner commentary (§6.2.2), and the governing rules/forms (§6.2–§6.2.1).*

 ### 6.7 Conclusion